paranoidmonoid/articles/Kotlin and friends/Hands-on Arrow.md

 NonEmptyList(1, 2, 3, 4, 5) // NonEmptyList<Int>
 ```
-To add a smmoth integration with Jackson use [Arrow Integrations Jackson Module](https://mvnrepository.com/artifact/io.arrow-kt/arrow-integrations-jackson-module)
+To add a smooth integration with Jackson use [Arrow Integrations Jackson Module](https://mvnrepository.com/artifact/io.arrow-kt/arrow-integrations-jackson-module)

 Now our domain-specific logic is reflected in our code base.
 Sounds easy, isn't it?